 There are no permitted point source discharges of nutrients in this watershed.
 However, construction activities in the watershed that disturb greater than one acre of land and convey stormwater through pipes, ditches, swales, roads or channels to surface water require a federal General Permit for Stormwater Discharge from Construction Activities.
 However, construction discharges are not incorporated in the model due to their variability and short-term impacts.
-In addition, a portion of the watershed is served by municipal separate storm sewer systems (MS4), which also require a stormwater discharge permit.
-Loads originating in the MS4 area of the watershed are accounted for in the waste load allocation (WLA) portion of this TMDL (Section 5.2).

-The watershed of Baboosic Lake was divided into 5 subwatersheds based on tributary inputs and topography (Figure 3-1).
-These basins include Clark Island/Northwest, Little Baboosic, Pavillion, Four Seasons and Merrimack subwatersheds.
-Much of the drainage from the Pavillion, Merrimack and Clark Island/Northwest subwatersheds could also be classified as direct drainage as there is no defined tributary associated with them.
+The watershed of Webster Lake was divided into 10 subwatersheds based on tributary inputs and topography (Figure 3-1).
+The basins that compose the Sucker Brook subwatershed include Highland Lake, Three Brooks, Cilley Hill, Emory Pond Brook, Bald Hill, Apple Farm subwatersheds.
+The water and TP from the Highland Lake subwatershed is routed to Three Brooks, which is then routed to Sucker Brook in the Apple Farm subwatershed.
+Water from Cilley Hill, Bald Hill, and Emory Pond Brook subwatersheds is also routed to Sucker Brook in the Apple Farm subwatershed.
+The subwatersheds that directly drain into Webster Lake include Adams Brook subwatershed.
+Northwestern subwatershed.
+Northeastern subwatershed, and the Webster Lake direct drainage.
 TP loads were estimated for each subwatershed based on runoff and groundwater land use export coefficients.
-The TP loads were then attenuated as necessary to tributary monitoring if available.
-If no tributary data were available or current, then the attenuation factor was based on the slope, soils, and location of wetlands.
-Loads from the watershed as well as direct sources were then used to predict in-lake concentrations of TP, chl a, SDT, and algal bloom probability.
-The estimated load and in-lake predictions were used as calibration tools to achieve a close agreement between predicted in-lake TP and observed mean/median TP.
+The TP loads were then attenuated as necessary to match tributary monitoring data, if available.
+If no tributary data were available or current, then the attenuation factor was based on the slope, soils, and wetland attenuation.
+The subwatersheds with available tributary data for Webster Lake include: Highland Lake subwatershed (n=28, outlet mean 14 μg/L, median 12 μg/L), Apple Farm subwatershed (Sucker Brook- n=28, mean 16 μg/L, median 13 μg/L), Adams Brook (n=1, 14 μg/L), and NW subwatershed (Gagnes Brook- n=15, mean 32 μg/L, median 26 μg/L).
+Loads from the watershed as well as direct sources were then used to predict in-lake concentrations of TP, chlor a, SDT, and algal bloom probability.
+The estimated load and in-lake predictions were then compared to observed in-lake concentrations.
+The attenuation factors for each subwatershed were used as calibration tools to achieve a close agreement between predicted in-lake TP and observed mean/median TP.
 However, perfect agreement between modeled concentrations and monitoring data were not expected as monitoring data are limited for some locations and are biased towards summer conditions when TP concentrations are expected to be lower than the annual mean predicted by the loading model.

 Figure 3-1.
-Baboosic Lake Watershed Land Use.
+Webster Lake Watershed Land Use